 The operation of our platform depends on certain third-party service providers.
-In particular, we currently host our platform, serve our users and support our operations using Amazon Web Services, or AWS, a provider of cloud infrastructure services.
+In particular, we currently host our platform, serve our users and support our operations using Amazon Web Services ("AWS"), a provider of cloud infrastructure services.
 We do not have control over the operations of the facilities of AWS that we use.
 AWS' facilities are vulnerable to damage or interruption from earthquakes, hurricanes, floods, fires, cybersecurity attacks, terrorist attacks, power losses, telecommunications failures and similar events, including any disruptions in light of increased usage during the COVID-19 pandemic.
 In the event that AWS' or any other third-party provider's systems or service abilities are hindered by any of the events discussed above, our ability to operate our platform may be impaired, resulting in missing financial targets for a particular period.
 A decision to close the facilities without adequate notice, or other unanticipated problems, could result in lengthy interruptions to our platform.
 All of the aforementioned risks may be augmented if our or our partners' business continuity and disaster recovery plans prove to be inadequate.
 The facilities also could be subject to break-ins, computer viruses, sabotage, intentional acts of vandalism and other misconduct.
 Our platform's continuing and uninterrupted performance is critical to our success.
 Users may become dissatisfied by any system failure that interrupts our ability to provide our platform to them.
 We may not be able to easily switch our AWS operations to another cloud or other data center provider if there are disruptions or interference with our use of or relationship with AWS, and, even if we do switch our operations, other cloud and data center providers are subject to the same risks.
 Sustained or repeated system failures would reduce the attractiveness of our platform to users, thereby reducing revenue.
-Moreover, negative publicity arising from these types of disruptions could damage our reputation and may adversely impact use of o
+Moreover, negative publicity arising from these types of disruptions could damage our reputation and may adversely impact use of our platform.
+We may not carry sufficient business interruption insurance to compensate us for losses that may occur as a result of any events that cause interruptions in our service.